 Will Cat-Eyelashes Suit Me?
 Who Is It For?

-Choosing the appropriate style for your given eye shape and facial characteristic is crucial.
+Choosing the appropriate style for your given eye shape and facial characteristic is vital to a beautiful end result.

 Simply because not every style looks good on everyone.